apache/systemds/README.md

 Algorithms specified in DML are dynamically compiled and optimized based on data and cluster characteristics using rule-based and cost-based optimization techniques.
-The optimizer automatically generates hybrid runtime execution plans ranging from in-memory single-node execution to distributed MapReduce computations.
+The optimizer automatically generates hybrid runtime execution plans ranging from in-memory single-node execution to distributed computations on Spark or Hadoop.
 This ensures both efficiency and scalability.
 Automatic optimization reduces or eliminates the need to hand-tune distributed runtime execution plans and system configurations.